 HISTORY

-Since its beginning, STPS has worked actively with the Town of Southampton government, other government bodies, neighboring trail groups, and other environmental organizations to promote and create a system of public use trails.
-STPS helped amend the Southampton Town Code, establishing parameters for trail preservation and use.
-STPS also was instrumental in creating the Southampton Town Trails Advisory Board, which makes recommendations to the Southampton Town Planning Board on opportunities for trail easements within subdivisions.
+Since its beginning, STPS has worked actively with the Town of Southampton government, other government bodies, neighboring trail groups, and environmental organizations to promote and develop a system of public-use trails.
+STPS helped amend the Southampton Town Code to establish parameters for trail preservation and use.
+STPS was also instrumental in creating the Southampton Town Trails Advisory Board, which makes recommendations to the Southampton Town Planning Board on opportunities for trail easements within subdivisions.

-Hike schedules are sent to members each month, are listed in local newspapers, and can be found here at www.southamptontrails.org.
+Hike notices are sent regularly to members via Constant Contact, listed in local newspapers, and available here at www.southamptontrails.org.

-STPS hikes range from two to fifteen miles with our average hike of approximately four miles.
-We lead brisk hikes and also meander through scenic woods and meadows, up to hilly overlooks and alongside farmland ponds, bays, and the ocean.
-During the summer months, we also sponsor kayak trips in many of the beautiful bays along with our shore and bike trips down country roads.
+Most STPS hikes range from two to five miles and are often at a measured pace.
+We meander through scenic woods and meadows, climb to hilly overlooks and straddle farmland, ponds, bays, and the ocean.
+During the warmer months, we also sponsor kayak trips in many of the beautiful bays, as well as our shore and bike trips along country roads.

 Some favorite hiking trails are:

-• The Long Pond Greenbelt stretching from Sag Harbor to Sagaponack
+• The Long Pond Greenbelt stretches from Sag Harbor to Sagaponack

 • The Northwest Path at the juncture of the Towns of Southampton and East Hampton